MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 |**Azure Cache for Redis**|This fully managed in-memory data store could be used for caching frequently accessed information, reducing latency and improving the performance of the RAG-chat system.
 It's especially useful for storing session data, user preferences, and common queries.|
 |**Azure Database for PostgreSQL Flexible Server**|This managed database service could store application data, including logs, user profiles, and historical chat data.
 Its flexibility and scalability support the dynamic needs of a RAG-chat system, ensuring data is consistently available and secure.|

-Each of these Azure services contributes to creating a comprehensive, scalable, and efficient architecture for a generative AI solution, enabling developers to leverage the best of Azure's cloud capabilities and AI technologies.
+Each of these Azure services contributes to creating a comprehensive, scalable, and efficient architecture for a generative AI solution, enabling developers to use the best of Azure's cloud capabilities and AI technologies.

 ## Code-centric generative AI development with the Azure OpenAI API

-In this section we'll focus on the Azure OpenAI API.
+In this section, we focus on the Azure OpenAI API.
 As stated earlier, you access LLM functionality programmatically through a RESTful web API.
 You can use literally any modern programming language to call into these APIs.
 In many cases, there are language or platform specific SDKs that operate as "wrappers" around the REST API calls to make the experience more idiomatic.

 - [Azure OpenAI client library for .NET](/dotnet/api/overview/azure/ai.openai-readme)
 - [Azuew OpenAI client library for Java](/java/api/overview/azure/ai-openai-readme)
 - [Azure OpenAI client library for JavaScript](/javascript/api/overview/azure/openai-readme)
 - [Azure OpenAI client module for Go](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/ai/azopenai)
 - Python has no Azure specific client library.
-You simply use the [OpenAI Python package](https://platform.openai.com/docs/api-reference) and change several options.
+You use the [OpenAI Python package](https://platform.openai.com/docs/api-reference) and change several options.

 If a language or platform SDK is unavailable, the worst-case scenario is that you must make REST calls directly to the web API.
-However, most developers are familiar with how to do this.
+However, most developers are familiar with how to call web APIs.

 - [Azure OpenAI Service REST API](/azure/ai-services/openai/reference)

 Azure OpenAI offers a range of APIs  designed to facilitate different types of AI-powered tasks, allowing developers to integrate advanced AI functionalities into their applications.
 Here's an overview of the key APIs available from OpenAI:

 - **Chat Completions API**: This API is focused on text generation scenarios including conversational capabilities, enabling the creation of chatbots and virtual assistants that can engage in natural, human-like dialogue.
 It's optimized for interactive use cases, including customer support, personal assistants, and interactive learning environments.
 However, it’s also used for all text generation scenarios, including summarization, autocompletion, writing documents, analyzing text, translation, and so on.
-It’s currently the entry point for vision capabilities currently in preview (i.e., upload an image and ask questions about it).
+It’s currently the entry point for vision capabilities currently in preview (that is, upload an image and ask questions about it).
 - **Moderation API**: This API is designed to help developers identify and filter out potentially harmful content within text, providing a tool to ensure safer user interactions by automatically detecting offensive, unsafe, or otherwise inappropriate material.
 - **Embeddings API**: The Embeddings API generates vector representations of text inputs, converting words, sentences, or paragraphs into high-dimensional vectors.
 These embeddings can be used for semantic search, clustering, content similarity analysis, and more.
 It captures the underlying meaning and semantic relationships in the text.
 - **Image generation API**: This API allows you to generate original, high-quality images and art from textual descriptions.
 It's based on OpenAI's DALL·E model, which can create images that match a wide variety of styles and subjects based on the prompts it receives.
-- **Audio API**: This API provides access to OpenAI's audio model, designed for automatic speech recognition (ASR).
-It can transcribe spoken language into text, or text into speech, supporting a variety of languages and dialects.
+- **Audio API**: This API provides access to OpenAI's audio model, designed for automatic speech recognition.
+It can transcribe spoken language into text, or text into speech, supporting various languages and dialects.
 It's useful for applications requiring voice commands, audio content transcription, and more.

-While generative AI can be used to work with many different modalities of media, we'll spend the remainder of this article focusing on text-based generative AI solutions.
-This covers scenarios we've identified like chat, summarization, and so on.
+While generative AI can be used to work with many different modalities of media, we spend the remainder of this article focusing on text-based generative AI solutions.
+This covers scenarios like chat, summarization, and so on.

 ## How to start developing applications with generative AI

-Software developers who are new to an unfamiliar language, API or technology usually begin to learn it by following tutorials or training modules to build small applications.
+Software developers who are new to an unfamiliar language, API, or technology usually begin to learn it by following tutorials or training modules to build small applications.
 Some software developers prefer to take a self-guided approach and build small experimental applications.
 Both approaches are valid and useful.

-At some point you’ll probably think of (or be asked to build) some specific AI-centric feature or application.
-As you get started, it’s best to start small, promise very littleiterate, and build your understanding and skill since developing on a  generative AI presentshas unique challenges.
+As you get started, it’s best to start small, promise little, iterate, and build your understanding and skill since developing with generative AI presents has unique challenges.
 For example, in traditional software development you can rely on deterministic output – for any set of inputs, you can expect the exact same output every time.
-However, Generative  is non-deterministic – you will never get the exact same answer twice for a given prompt, which is at the root of many new challenges.
+However, Generative  is non-deterministic – you'll never get the exact same answer twice for a given prompt, which is at the root of many new challenges.
 As you’re getting started, consider the following tips before you get too far:

 ### Tip #1: Get clear on what you are trying to achieve.

 - Get specific about the problem you’re trying to solve: Generative AI can solve a wide range of problems, but success comes from clearly defining the specific problem you're aiming to solve.
 Are you trying to generate text, images, code, or something else?
 The more specific you are, the better you can tailor the AI to meet your needs.
-- Understand your audience: Who will be using the application or feature?
-Knowing your audience helps tailor the AI's output to match their expectations, whether it's casual users or experts in a particular field.
+- Understand your audience: Knowing your audience helps tailor the AI's output to match their expectations, whether it's casual users or experts in a particular field.

 ### Tip #2: Play to the strengths of LLMs.

 - Understand the limitations and biases of LLMs: While LLMs are powerful, they have limitations and inherent biases.
-Knowing these can help you design around them or incorporate mitigations.
+Knowing the limitations and biases can help you design around them or incorporate mitigations.
 - Understand where LLMs excel: LLMs excel at tasks like content creation, summarization, language translation, and so on.
-While their decision-making capabilities and discriminative capabilities are getting stronger with each new version, there may be other types of AI that are more appropriate for your scenario or use case.
+While their decision-making capabilities and discriminative capabilities are getting stronger with each new version, there might be other types of AI that are more appropriate for your scenario or use case.
 Choose the right tool for the job.

-### Tip #3 : The best results begin with good prompts.
+### Tip #3: The best results begin with good prompts.

 - Learn prompt engineering best practices: Crafting effective prompts is an art.
 Experiment with different prompts to see how they affect the output.
 Be concise yet descriptive.
 - Commit to iterative refinement: Often, the first prompt might not yield the desired result.
 It's a process of trial and error.
 Use the outputs to refine your prompts further.